-Many irons come with preset steam and temperature settings.
-Some have a single setting that claims to be suitable for all ironable fabrics.
+- Irons with a single setting: These claim to be suitable for all ironable fabrics.
 This doesn’t necessarily make them better, but it does save you the hassle of having to adjust the controls or sort your clothes by fabric type.

 - If you’re stuck without an iron (on holiday, for example): Hang clothes in a steamy bathroom.
 This won’t give you the nice crispness that you'd get from ironing, but your clothes will be a little less crinkled than they were before.You can also do this if you're unsure how to iron a particular garment.

 - Clean your iron: Limescale will build up over time, reducing the performance of your iron.
 So you'll have to do more work.
 Find out how to clean an iron.